tormi/WunderWay/security/clear-desk-clear-screen.md

 ### Clear Desk Policy

-Wunderroot recognises that any documents or material left out (e.g. on a desk, printer or cupboard to) is more susceptible to damage, disclosure or theft, particularly outside of office hours.
+Wunderkraut recognises that any documents or material left out (e.g. on a desk, printer or cupboard to) is more susceptible to damage, disclosure or theft, particularly outside of office hours.

 Where appropriate, paper and computer media must be stored out of sight in cabinets and/or furniture when not in use, especially outside working hours.